 Methodology: How To Pick A Back-Sleeper Pillow

 When you’re on the hunt for the perfect back-sleeper pillow, it’s important to pay close attention to loft, firmness, materials, and cooling properties.
-Below, I’ll break down the need-to-know info for each of these main factors:
+Below, we’ll break down the need-to-know info for each of these main factors:

 Loft & Firmness